sensibleswap/interface-doc/swap_interface_en.md

 **Note: If the token1 is bsv, you need transfer sum of token1AddAmount and txFee.
 And the minimum token1AddAmount is 1000 satoshis.**

-**Note2：Do not broadcast rawTx，just send to tswap api.
+**Note2: Do not broadcast rawTx，just send to tswap api.
 And the data need to be compressed to compressedData with request header {'Content-Type': 'application/json'}.
 There is a reference code in typescript:**
 ```
 import { gzip } from 'node-gzip';
 const request = require('superagent')